EccentricOrbit/ecc_curriculum/README.md

 > npx @11ty/eleventy --serve

 # To install 11ty
-`npm install @11ty/eleventy --save-dev`
+> npm install @11ty/eleventy --save-dev
-`npm install @11ty/eleventy-plugin-syntaxhighlight --save-dev`
+> npm install @11ty/eleventy-plugin-syntaxhighlight --save-dev
-`npm install --save-dev pagefind`
+> npm install --save-dev pagefind

 # To generate markdown from pydocs
+Note this should only be done when changes are made to the TunePad python documentation.

-pipx install pydoc-markdown
+> pipx install pydoc-markdown

 Then run the command:
 > ./pydocmd.sh